 Their introductory course is focused on simple breathing exercises to give you “more energy to handle the stress of daily life.”
 There are workshops all around in the world where Art of Living practitioners work with you to perfect your breathing.
 If you are interested in trying the course, click here.

 I did this daily for 5 years and still practice it on occasion.
 I met a group of overwhelmingly successful entrepreneurs once a week on Saturday morning at 7 am to practice it together, and I learned the technique from a successful American venture capitalist named John Roberts.
 I met Sri Sri in person along with Nobel Laureate Myron Scholes, who also practices Art of Living.

-There are white robes involved (you don’t have to wear them, but Sri Sri and some trainers from India do), but it’s a simple, repeatable method used by 25 million people worldwide to reduce stress, including severe stress like that found in war survivors.
-It works and it is not a cult or a religion in any way, or I wouldn’t recommend it.
+There are white robes involved (you don’t have to wear them, but Sri Sri and some trainers from India do).
+It’s a simple, repeatable method used by 25 million people worldwide to reduce stress, including severe stress like that found in war survivors.
+It works, and it is not a cult or a religion in any way, or I wouldn’t recommend it.

 6. EEG Neurofeedback

 This is the Porsche of brain upgrades.
 It’s more expensive but faster, and worth every penny.
 You can pay to be treated by a professional (akin to renting a Porsche on a track with a pro driver) or, you can buy your own unit and learn to hack your own brain (buy a sports car and learn to drive it).

 EEG neurofeedback, neurobiofeedback, or neurofeedback, is the process of understanding how your brain responds to certain emotions.
 Electrical sensors are placed on your scalp in various positions, and you are taken through a series of tests to try and alter your brain state.
 During the training, you receive real time information about what your brain is doing.
 This allows you to use various mental techniques to change the way your brain functions.
 You actually learn to change the electricity coming from your brain.